Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ## Addressing User Stories

-Here we shall explore the user needs as outlined in the [User Stories](#user-stories) section.
+Here we shall explore the user needs as outlined in the [User Stories](#user-stories) section. each user need will be examined with explanations and/or screenshots provided where appropriate

+1. be able to easily access the website on a variety of different devices

+The first step taken to insure the easy access of the website on a variety of diffenet devices is by exploiting the 'viewport meta' tag in the head section of each of the html pages that make up the website.